APPLICATION FOR 2021 SBC ANNUAL MEETING MEDIA CREDENTIALS

 Press accreditation will NOT be granted to anyone whose principal purpose in attending this event is, in the judgment of SBC Executive Committee Communications staff, for reasons other than gathering details, interviews, and/or photos for a news report or feature.
 The SBC Executive Committee Communications staff also reserves the right, at its discretion, to reject the application of anyone who, in their judgement, may be attending the event under false pretenses or with ulterior motives or malicious intent.

-SBC media credentials are not available to staff of media advertising, marketing, public relations or management departments or firms.
+SBC media credentials are not available to staff of media advertising, marketing, public relations or management departments or consulting firms.

 Misconduct or misrepresentation of position and/or publication/media organization will bar you and your organization from future SBC events.